 The AAEC will be a new, state-of-the-art animal shelter that provides homeless animals a refuge in an environmentally-friendly facility.
 It will replace the current shelter at 2661 Greenfield Road, which is more than 30 years old, overcrowded and no longer suitable for the animals or the people who care for them.

-The first phase cost $5.1 million and is fully funded.
+The first phase cost $5.1 million and is fully funded and operational.
 The second phase requires an additional $3.5 million in capital funding.
-After Phase One is completed, all adoption services will take place at the new AAEC.
+Now that Phase One is completed, all adoption services take place at the new AAEC.
 All other services, including lost and found and animal intake and programming, will continue at the 2661 Greenfield location until Phase Two is completed.

 “We’ve waited almost a decade to celebrate September’s opening,” said Elaine Greene, executive director, FAMD.
 “Our animals, staff, volunteers and community deserve a place that is inviting and provides a healthier environment.
 We’re grateful to the many donors that made this first phase happen.”